abhigoud2212/fullstack-nanodegree-vm/README.md

+### Restaurant Menu APP
+For Restaurant Menu App follow the instructions provided in the Readme file inside catalog folder

 ### SWISS TOURNAMENT
 This program simulates the rounds using the Swiss system for pairing up players in each round: players are not eliminated, and each player is paired with another player with the same number of wins, or as close as possible.